 IndyCar signs extensions with its 4 major partners

+IndyCar driver Tony Kanaan adjusts his gloves before practice for the Grand Prix of St. Petersburg IndyCar race in St. Petersburg, Fla., Friday, March 10, 2017.
 A race car takes a turn during practice for the Grand Prix of St. Petersburg IndyCar race in St. Petersburg, Fla., Friday, March 10, 2017.
-ST. PETERSBURG, Fla.

 Add your comments below